KennyVilella/soil_dynamics_cpp/test/unit_tests/README.md

 The purpose of these tests is to check all possible configurations.
 The description of the unit tests can therefore be done with a simple table describing the configuration at the specified location.

-For all the unit tests, the initial position has soil on the first bucket layer.
+For all the unit tests, the initial position has soil on the first body layer.
 The configuration of the inital position should not impact the result of this function.

 | Test name | Bottom layer | Soil    | Until top | Accessible | Top layer    | Soil    | Accessible | Avalanche    |